 So much so that I got rather annoyed when yet another well-meaning friend, family member, teacher or my husband suggested to find something I could be grateful for while I was raging and fuming with some situation or person… until my husband died unexpectedly.

 All of a sudden, I stood on uncharted territory, with no map, no outer guidance or a book I could quickly read on how to deal with the experience of my soulman having disappeared from my physical life.
+I was grieving for this loss in my life.

 And BAM there it was, Gratitude.
 And I was so deeply rooted in it that I couldn’t believe it at first.